MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * FUZZ - Tests that are related to fuzzer
 * FAULTINJECTION - Tests that deliberately introduces faults to the normal installation
 * MDR_REGRESSION_TESTS - End to end tests related to MTR feature
+* TAP_TESTS - Tests to be executed in Tap environment